julianrojas87/PhD-consortium-ISWC2019/content/related-work.md

 Also [GeoNames](cite:cites geonames) publishes over 25 million geographical names using stable URIs and a semantically annotated vocabulary[^gnontology].

-On the one hand, data dumps offer full flexibility over the data but are expensive for clients who need to deal with integration of complete datasets.
+On the one hand, data dumps offer full query flexibility over the data but are expensive for clients who need to deal with integration of complete datasets.
 On the other hand, APIs offer simpler access to data,